Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Introduction

 \begin{challenge}[Modality Imbalance] Modality imbalance refers to the uneven processing or representation of different modalities within a multimodal system, which manifests at both the \textit{data} and \textit{parameter} levels.
 At the data level, the data availability of different modalities may significantly vary during the CL process, with extremely imbalanced cases such as the absence of certain modalities~\cite{Sun2021Multimodal}.
-At the parameter level, the learning of different modality-specific components may converge at varying rates, leading to a holistic imbalanced learning process across all modalities~\cite{Chen2024Continual}.
+At the parameter level, the learning of different modality-specific components may converge at varying rates, leading to a holistic imbalanced learning process across all modalities~\cite{Chen2024Continual, Jin2024Calibrating}.
 This occurs because the modality with better performance may take a dominant position during optimization, whereas other modalities are under-optimized~\cite{Peng2022Balanced}.
+After learning multimodal knowledge, a critical consequence of imbalance is forgetting rate differences among modalities.
+Some modalities exhibit greater degradation than others, failing to retain old knowledge (e.g., vision degrading faster than language)~\cite{He2024Continual, Li2025MMPrompt}.
+This imbalanced forgetting is amplified when modality-specific components encourage the model's disproportionate focus on features from its dominant modality, while other modalities are effectively suppressed~\cite{Li2025MMPrompt}.
 Therefore, MMCL models may suffer from performance degradation and, at times, may even perform worse than their unimodal counterparts~\cite{He2024Continual, Cheng2024VisionSensor}.

 \end{challenge}